Lambeaux/GR-Homework/README.md

 - By "display dates in the format `M/D/YYYY`" it meant `MM/DD/YYYY` since months and days are not limited to single digits.

-#### Input
+#### Input Content

-- Input files always have their fields in the specified order from the instructions (`lastName`, `firstName`, `email`, `favoriteColor`, `dateOfBirth`).
+- Input content always has their fields in the specified order from the instructions (`lastName`, `firstName`, `email`, `favoriteColor`, `dateOfBirth`).
-- Input files will have extension `.txt` regardless of the internal delimiter.
-- Input files are reasonably small enough such that the full contents of 10 - 200 documents can fit into memory at once (an approximation derived from Jetty's default threading configuration - refer to https://www.eclipse.org/jetty/documentation/jetty-9/index.php).
-- If commas (`,`) appear in the document, then pipes (`|`) cannot appear, and vice versa.
 - No fields within the input files will be `null` or empty.
 - Dates as input to the system are in the form `MM/DD/YYYY`.
-- Emails are unique and can be keyed on; since the system doesn't yet support updates, duplicate emails result in error (for now, assume operation failure, not per-record failure).
+- Emails are unique and can be keyed on; duplicate emails result in overwriting prior record.

-- **Right now only commas (`,`) are valid delimiters.**
+#### Input Files

+- Input files can have extensions `.csv`, `.psv`, or `.ssv` and it is assumed the proper delimiter, and **only** the proper delimiter, is used correctly in each.
+For example, if commas (`,`) appear in the document, then pipes (`|`) cannot appear, and vice versa.
+- Input files are reasonably small enough such that the full contents of 10 - 200 documents can fit into memory at once (an approximation derived from Jetty's default threading configuration - refer to https://www.eclipse.org/jetty/documentation/jetty-9/index.php).